Harry-GRO/Melody-Lab/README.md

 # MelodyLab 🎵

-A browser-based audio editor that allows users to upload, manipulate, and export audio files — all without leaving the web.
+A browser-based audio editor that allows users to upload, manipulate, and export audio files.

 ---